C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 • There are three even numbers, 2, 4 and 6.
 There are six possible outcomes when we roll a die.
 The probability of having an even number is therefore \(\frac{3}{6}\).

-• The fraction can be simplified to half, which also represents half.
-On the probability line, this tells us that it is equiprobable whether we get an even or an odd number.
+• The fraction can be simplified to half, which means half of the time an even number is rolled.
+The probability line shows that it is equally probable to get an even or an odd number.

 The student does not know where to start.
 What should you do first?